* This is the Professional Version. *

 Inflammation results from a cell-mediated immune response in the GI mucosa.
 The precise etiology is unknown, but evidence suggests that the normal intestinal flora trigger an abnormal immune reaction in patients with a multifactorial genetic predisposition (perhaps involving abnormal epithelial barriers and mucosal immune defenses).
 No specific environmental, dietary, or infectious causes have been identified.
 The immune reaction involves the release of inflammatory mediators, including cytokines, interleukins, and TNF.

-Although Crohn disease and UC are similar, they can be distinguished in most cases (see Differentiating Crohn Disease and Ulcerative Colitis).
-About 10% of colitis cases are considered indeterminate.
+Although Crohn disease and UC are similar, they can be distinguished in most cases (see Table: Differentiating Crohn Disease and Ulcerative Colitis).
+About 10% of colitis cases are not initially distinguishable and are termed unclassified; if a surgical pathologic specimen cannot be classified, it is called indeterminate colitis.
 The term colitis applies only to inflammatory disease of the colon (eg, ulcerative, granulomatous, ischemic, radiation-induced, infectious).
-Spastic (mucous) colitis is a misnomer sometimes applied to a functional disorder, irritable bowel syndrome (see Irritable Bowel Syndrome (IBS)).
+Spastic (mucous) colitis is a misnomer sometimes applied to a functional disorder, irritable bowel syndrome.

 Differentiating Crohn Disease and Ulcerative Colitis

 Cigarette smoking seems to contribute to development or exacerbation of Crohn disease but decreases risk of UC.
 Appendectomy done to treat appendicitis also appears to lower the risk of UC.
 NSAIDs may exacerbate IBD.
-Oral contraceptives may increase the risk of Crohn disease, and isotretinoin may increase the risk of UC.
+Oral contraceptives may increase the risk of Crohn disease.
 Some data suggest that perinatal illness and the use of antibiotics in childhood may be associated with an increased risk of IBD.

 Crohn disease and UC both affect organs other than the intestines.
 Most extraintestinal manifestations are more common in UC and Crohn colitis than in Crohn disease limited to the small bowel.
-Extraintestinal manifestations are categorized in 3 ways:
+Extraintestinal manifestations of inflammatory bowel disease are categorized in 3 ways: